nhanle1111/nhanle.github.io/README.md

 # Datasets Sources
 1. [GHDx](https://ghdx.healthdata.org/)<br/>

-   **Overview:** GHDx, also known as Global Health Data Exchange, is a collection of surveys, statistics, and health-related data created and maintained by the Institute for Health Metrics and Evaluation.<br/>
+   **Overview:** GHDx is one of the sources for data recommended by awesome-datascience.
+GHDx, also known as Global Health Data Exchange, is a platform that host collections of health surveys, statistics, and data.
+The Institute for Health Metrics and Evaluation is the organization behind the creation and support of the platform.<br/>

    **Example Dataset:** [COVID-19 Behavior Tracker 2020-2022](https://ghdx.healthdata.org/record/covid-19-behavior-tracker-2020-2022)<br/>